 PFAS (Per- and polyfluoroalkyl substances) are a group of man-made chemicals that have been manufactured and used in a variety of industries since the 1940s.
 Some of the more common commercial applications have been for products like Teflon, stain & water–resistant materials, paints, polishes, fire fighting foams (a major source of ground water pollution near airports, military bases and fire fighting training centers).
 These chemicals are being detected at dangerous levels in drinking water supplies around the country.
 (For removal methods see section below, “Removal of PFAS”).
-Also, for an article we published in Water Technology Magazine on PFAS in water, see PFAS Water Tech Mag.
+Also, for an article we published in Water Quality Products Magazine on PFAS in water, see PFAS Water Tech Mag.

 PFOA and PFOS have been the most extensively produced and studied of these chemicals.
 Both chemicals have a long half-life in the environment and they can accumulate in the body over time.
 There is evidence that exposure to PFAS can lead to adverse human health effects.
 As a result, these chemicals are no longer manufactured in the United States, but are still made in other countries and may be contained in products imported into the U.S.

 HEALTH AFFECTS OF PFAS